 Hospital work made clear how people were often both helped and hindered by diagnosis and medication.
-It naturally raised questions for me about other, less traditional ways to help people alleviate mental suffering.
-When a friend invited me to a meditation retreat, I was shocked to experience the chaos in my mind as I sat on a cushion for most of 5 days.
+It naturally raised questions about other, less traditional ways to alleviate mental suffering.
+When a friend invited me to a meditation retreat, those questions were more personal, as I was shocked to experience chaos in my mind as I sat on a cushion for most of 5 days.
 It was a mess in there!
-The teachings promised clarity and peace of mind, which encouraged me to study yoga, meditation and Buddhist psychology.
-I have found more common sense and wisdom in the teachings of the contemplative traditions than all of the theory I learned in formal classrooms.
-I was amazed at the directness of the ideas which essentially teach, “Okay, here’s how your mind works.
+But the teachings were hopeful, and spoke of clarity and peace of mind, which encouraged me to study yoga, meditation and Buddhist psychology.
+I have found more common sense and wisdom in the teachings of the contemplative traditions than all the theory I learned in formal classrooms.
+Meditation offers a very helpful model of the mind, in simple, direct terms.
+It essentially teaches: “Okay, here’s how your mind works.
 And here’s how you can work with it.”

 I continue to study meditation and yoga, and focus my private practice on integrating these wisdom traditions in counseling.
 They are not a magic cure, but the most direct route to self-understanding and empowerment I have found.
 They guide us to be at home in both body and mind.
 I will be eternally grateful for my yoga training at the Kripalu Center, and with Yoganand, a true yogi and source of much inspiration and wisdom.

 Recently I’ve had the good fortune to write about mindfulness and yoga.
 A first book, a practical, portable guide to walking meditation, was released in January 2017.
 It’s called Five Minute Mindfulness: Walking, from Quarto Publishing in London and the US.